HashNuke/ansible-elixir-stack/README.md

 ## FAQ

 * **Is this only meant for small $5 servers?**
 Should fit servers of any size.
-In that case you could also increase the swap and npm jobs config for more freedom.
+In that case you could also increase the swap and npm

-* **This project abuses modularity of Ansible roles**
-I needed a quick & easy way to setup stuff for hobby apps that don't fit on Heroku.
-This one solves my problem.

 * **How to have different set of servers for staging and production?**
 Use the `inventory` file as a template and maintain different inventory files for staging and production.
 Let's say your staging inventory file is called `staging.inventory`, then you could do `ansible-playbook setup.yml -i staging.inventory` (and similar for deploy).
 Notice the `-i` switch.